 Receptor Sensitivity Number of Receptors Distance from the Source (m)

 <20 <50 <100 <350

-High >100 High High Medium Low
+High >100 High High Low Low

 10-100 High Medium Low Low

 1-10 Medium Low Low Low

 Medium >1 Medium Low Low Low

 Low >1 Low Low Low Low

-Note - The likely routes the construction traffic will use should also be included to enable the presence of trackout receptors to be included in the assessment.
-As a general guidance, without site-specific mitigation, trackout may occur along the public highway up to 500 m from large sites (as defined in step 2A), 200 m from medium sites and 50 m from small sites, as measured from the site exit.
+Note - For trackout, the distances should be measured from the side of the roads used by construction traffic.
+Without site-specific mitigation, trackout may occur from roads up to 500 m from large sites, 200 m from medium sites and 50 m from small sites, as measured from the site exit.
+The impact declines with distance from the site, and it is only necessary to consider trackout impacts up to 50 m from the edge of the road.